My FSA. My Way.

 Log on to your FSA

-2013 Accounts: Log on to Employee Self Service (ESS), and click on My FSA under the eBenefits icon.
+2013 and beyond Accounts: Log on to Employee Self Service (ESS), and click on My FSA under the eBenefits icon.

 2012 and Prior: To review information from prior years, sign-in at FSA Online.